Crochet Hooks 101: Everything You Need To Know

 • Inline: all features of the hook head are in line with the shaft from the shank to the point.

-• Tapered: the throat tapers down as you reach the hook head, and the lip extends beyond the shank.
+• Tapered: the throat tapers in as you reach the hook head, and the lip extends beyond the shank.

 • Hybrid: some unique combination of the two styles.